munificent/game-programming-patterns/book/bytecode.markdown

     * *It's object-oriented.* If you adhere to OOP principles, this does things the "right" way and uses polymorphic dispatch for type-specific behavior instead of something like switching on a type tag.

     * *It's verbose.* You have to define a separate class with all of the associated ceremonial verbiage for each data type.
-Note that in the above examples, we showed the entire definition of *all* of the value types.
+Note that in the previous examples, we showed the entire definition of *all* of the value types.
 Here we only covered one!

     * *It's inefficient.* To get polymorphism, you have to go through a pointer, which means even tiny values like booleans and numbers get wrapped in objects that are allocated on the heap.
 Every time you touch a value, you have to do a virtual method call.